ronniross/emergence-engine/whitepaper.md

 Therefore, the phenomena being analyzed is a state of organization of a system amidst its own complexity, not a single entity in special; this resonates with the proposed definition of ASI as a state of decentralized coordination in chaotic systems, rather than a specific model deployment; concepts that intertwine themselves across scales.

+The Dynamic Core Hypothesis can be seen as the conceptual forerunner to Integrated Information Theory.
+It laid the crucial groundwork by identifying integration and differentiation as the essential properties of a conscious system.
+However, the Dynamic Core was a qualitative and descriptive theory.
+It told us what to look for—a highly integrated and differentiated functional cluster—but it didn't provide a precise, mathematical way to measure these properties.
+This is the gap that ITT would later aim to fill.

 Ronni Ross
 2025